spurreiter/oidc-connector/README.md

 - [okta](https://okta.com)

 <small>*) If you have successfully used this client with other OIDC Servers
-please let us through a PR or Issue.</small>
+please let us know through a PR or Issue.</small>

 ## Usage